Don’t flush contact lenses. Recycle them

 Old contact lenses don’t belong in the same trash bag as your expired yogurt and other discarded food, grass clippings and other yard waste, worn-out appliances and tired-looking furniture.

-Mindbodygreen.com says that while adding contact lenses to your everyday trash means that plastic won’t flow into our water systems, it’ll still being dumped at a landfill.
+Mindbodygreen.com says that while adding contact lenses to your everyday trash means that plastic won’t flow into our water systems, it’s still being dumped at a landfill.

 That’s no better than flushing your contact lenses.